RenatoDourad0/Project_Irecipe/README.md

 ## Acknowledgments

 A special thanks to all my team members who embraced this project and made possible a fast and enjoyable development.
 - Fernando Oliveira, Lucas Rodrigues, Arthur Barbosa, Júlio Venancio,  Matheus Bora

+Contributors besides the team were responsible for evaluation files that have been removed after approval.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>